dariahervieux/dariahervieux.github.io/_posts/2020-03-02-right-place-error-handling.md

 ---

 > **TL;DR** Choosing the right place and the right approach to handle an error is crucial when it comes to detecting the error and providing a consistent behavior for business logic.
-> The key is to thoroughly analyse the use case and the desired behavior and to determine the level of responsibility of each treatment, participating in the implementation of the use-case, for resolving the potential error.
+> The key is to thoroughly analyze the use case and the desired behavior and to determine the level of responsibility of each treatment, participating in the implementation of the use-case, for resolving the potential error.
-> It's the use case and business rules which dictate which treatments have low responsibility or hight responsibility.
+> It's the use case and business rules which dictate which treatments have low responsibility or high responsibility.
 > Low responsibility means propagation or generation of an error to pass it over to the caller.
 High responsibility means transforming an error into a meaningful result.